 To help you enjoy your travels even more, Caravan members will receive discounts on travel accessories.
 You'll be able to purchase helpful items, such as highway emergency kits, at low, low rates exclusive to Caravan members.

 11. CAMPGROUND MANUAL DISCOUNTS

-The well-known Wheelers RV Resort Campground Guide can really help you on your RV travels, and you can receive it at discount rates.
+The well-known Wheelers RV Resort Campground Guides can really help you on your RV travels, and you can receive them at these discount rates: